lsst-ts/ts_mtdomecom/doc/protocols.rst

 It looks rather complex since it covers all available commands (including the "config" command), however otherwise 24 separate schemas would need to be created.
 For a full list of the commands and their parameters, see `Lower Level Commands`_.

-Note that a transition is ongoing to improve the reporting of the azimith rotation drive temperatures and other temperatures.
-Until that transition is done, there will be an old (i.e. current) status schema for both AMCS and ThCS and a new one.

 .. _Lower Level Commands: ./commands.html

 .. literalinclude:: ../python/lsst/ts/mtdomecom/schema/command.py